bradendubois/do-calculus/documentation/readme_sections/README_1.md

 cd probability-code
 ```

-As it is private, you will likely be prompted to login and verify your whitelisted status.
+As it is private, you will likely be prompted to login and verify your collaborator status.